-When you want to learn more about food biotechnology and processing, other courses are interesting for you too!
+When you want to learn more about food biotechnology and processing, other online master's courses are interesting for you too!
 You can deepen your knowledge in a specific career field, without following a complete master's programme.
 You can register for any combination, but these are our suggestions:

 - Advanced Biochemical Analysis of Foods - Product Authenticity and Toxicology (strongly recommended)

 - Advanced Food Physics - Rheology and Fracture of Soft Solids